-In addition to assets, the statement of net position and balance sheet reports a separate section for deferred outflows of resources.
+In addition to assets, the statement of net position and balance sheet report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position/fund balance that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.

-In addition to liabilities, the statement of net position and balance sheet reports a separate section for deferred inflows of resources.
+In addition to liabilities, the statement of net position and balance sheet report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position/fund balance that applies to a future period and will not be recognized as an inflow of resources (revenue) until then.

-The Authority reports deferred outflows of resources related to pensions and OPEB for contributions made to the respective plans after the measurement date.
+The Authority reports deferred outflows of resources related to pensions and OPEB for contributions made to the respective plans, see Notes 5 and 6 for additional information.
 These amounts are deferred and recognized as an outflow of resources in the period to which they apply.

 The Authority reports deferred inflows of resources related to pension and OPEB, see Notes 5 and 6 for additional information.
 These amounts are deferred and recognized as an inflow of resources in the period to which they apply.
-The Authority also reports deferred inflows of resources in the governmental fund for the receivables from members that are unavailable and not expected to be collected past 60 days.
+The Authority also reports deferred inflows of resources in the governmental fund for the receivables from members that are unavailable and not expected to be collected within 60 days.
+As of September 30, 2023, the Authority reported deferred inflows of resources in the governmental fund of \$14.5 million for supplemental appropriations that will be received on February 13, 2024.